openshift/installer/docs/user/openstack/install_upi.md

   - You will need to create two DNS records there (for API and apps access)
   - See the [Create Public DNS Records][dns-details] section for more details

+The values that we use as examples in the document may vary in different OpenStack deployments.
+So, please consult with your cloud administrator to clarify them.

 [rhcos]: https://www.openshift.com/learn/coreos/
 [dns-details]: #create-public-dns-records

 The OpenShift API URL will be generated from the cluster name and base domain.
 E.g.: `https://api.openshift.example.com:6443/`

 You can validate most of the above by running the following commands: